clouds

 homeNormal

-Asthma is an inflammatory disease that is primarily treated with the use of anti-inflammatory drugs.
-Inhaled corticosteroids continue to be used with a amazing effectiveness.
-However, even this very simple concept is not without many controversies.
-Many statements are made about the effectiveness of medications but not all "new" medicines are necessarily better, but they are more often promoted more widely, so they become the norm.
-Sadly, this may not be the best for the patient in terms of cost, safety, or even at times effectiveness.
-So this website will hopefully in a very simple and easy to use format start to organize around topics the major developments in asthma.
+Asthma is an inflammatory disease that is primarily treated with anti-inflammatory drugs.
+Inhaled corticosteroids continue to be used with amazing effectiveness.
+However, even this very simple paradigm is not without many controversies.
+For instance, many statements are made about the effectiveness of new medications.
+It is important to realize that not all "new" medicines are necessarily better, but rather they are more aggressively promoted until they become a part of the treatment norm.
+Sadly, this may not be the best treatment for the patient in terms of cost, safety, or even effectiveness.

 aboutNormal